Here’s a guide on how to choose the perfect trek pants without losing your mind.

 Finding The Right Fit Depends On When You Buy Trekking Pants

-Many will be surprised with this question — is there a right time to buy trekking pants?
+Many will be surprised by this question — is there a right time to buy trekking pants?
 Well, if you want to get the fit right, then ‘yes’.
 Timing plays an important role.

-So, what is the right time to buy a trekking pant?
+So, what is the right time to buy trekking pants?
 A straight answer: 10 days before you start on your trek, says Arjun Majumdar, Founder and CEO of Indiahikes.

 C. Pay Attention To The Finer Details